mtbk24/XSPEC-Fakeit-Issues/README.md

 You need to trick Fakeit by providing a spectral file of type-II format, which is what the 'lle' file is for.

 The type-II format file is the only one that needs to be loaded into the AllData container, meaning AllData(1) should be the 'lle' file.
-The 'n3' file, that we wish to make 10,000 synthetic spectra of do not need to be loaded.
+The 'n3' file, that we wish to make 10,000 synthetic spectra of, does not need to be loaded.
 We only need to give the Fakeit Settings the filename, response filename, and background filename.
-If the exposure is not in the background file's header, an exposure will need to be supplied to the settings as well.  fs2.exposure.
+If the exposure is not in the background file's header, an exposure will need to be supplied to the settings as well.  fs2.exposure = 62

 n3 is a GBM NaI detector onboard the Fermi Space Telescope.
 These spectral and background files were prepared in the RMFIT program provided by the GBM team and are therefore of type-I format.